 3. Also, write a bio

 And, no, writing “just ask me” does not count as writing a bio.
-You’re doing both of you a disservice when you do that.
-Maybe your potential match would ask you if you had something in your bio that they could start a conversation with.
+You’re doing both yourself and your match a disservice when you do that.
+Maybe they would’ve wanted to find something in your bio that they could start a conversation with?

 4. Save the snark

 It’s become a trend for men to include in their bio their height followed by the words “because for some reason it matters”.
-It doesn’t matter to every woman but for some, it does and shaming your potential match right away for wondering isn’t exactly the best foot to be starting on.
+It doesn’t matter to every woman but for some, it does.
+Shaming your potential match right away for wondering isn’t exactly the best foot to be starting on.
 If you want to say your height, say it.
 If you don’t, don’t say it.